 - Case studies of good, bad, and questionable C++ APIs

 - API design exercises

 Bob Steagall has been working primarily in C++ for the last 25 years.
 The majority of his career has been spent in medical imaging, where he led teams building applications for functional MRI and CT-based cardiac visualization.
 After a brief detour through the worlds of DNS and analytics, he’s now working in the area of distributed stream processing.
-Bob is an active member of the C++ Standardization Committee, and recently launched a blog to write about C++ and related topics.
+Bob is a member of the C++ Standardization Committee, and recently launched a blog to write about C++ and related topics.
 He holds BS and MS degrees in Physics, and is an avid cyclist when weather permits.